pointcheckout/ios-sdk/README.md

-# PC IOS SDK
+# PointCheckout Merchant SDK

 ### Example app
-There is an example app at [TDODO: addurl].
+There is an example app [here](https://github.com/pointcheckout/merchant-ios-sdk-demo).
 You can import the example app to [XCode](https://developer.apple.com/xcode/) to see how the SDK can be used.

 ### Getting started

- - Download the `.framework` file from here [TODO: addUrl]
- - Add the downloaded file to the embedded binaries of your project.
+ - Add PointCheckoutSdk pod to your podfile:
+ `pod 'PointCheckoutSdk', :git => 'git@github.com:pointcheckout/merchant-ios-sdk.git', :tag=> ${version}`
+> replace ${version} with the latest version of the SDK, you can check all available versions [here](https://github.com/pointcheckout/merchant-ios-sdk/releases), example:  `pod 'PointCheckoutSdk', :git => 'git@github.com:pointcheckout/merchant-ios-sdk.git', :tag=> 0.1`
+ - Execute `pod install` inside the project directory.
- - Rebuild your project.
+ - Re-build the project.

 ### Using the SDK